Ramon Magsaysay: Laurel-Langley Agreement

-The agreement replaced the unpopular Bell Trade Act, which tied the economy of the Philippines to that of United States.
+The agreement replaced the unpopular Bell Trade Act, which tied the economy of the Philippines to that of the United States.

 Bandung Conference

-Billed as an all-Oriental meet to promote Afro-Asian economic and cultural cooperation and to oppose colonialism or neocolonialism by either the United States or the Soviet Union in the Cold War, or any other imperialistic nations, the Asian–African Conference was held in Bandung, Java in April 1955, upon invitation extended by the Prime Ministers of India, Pakistan, Burma, Ceylon, and Indonesia.
+The culmination of a series of meetings to promote Afro-Asian economic and cultural cooperation and to oppose colonialism or neocolonialism by either the United States or the Soviet Union in the Cold War, or any other imperialistic nations, the Asian–African Conference was held in Bandung, Indonesia, in April 1955, upon invitation extended by the prime ministers of India, Pakistan, Burma, Ceylon, and Indonesia.
 This summit is commonly known as the Bandung Conference.
-Although, at first, the Magsaysay Government seemed reluctant to send any delegation.
-Later, however, upon advise of Ambassador Carlos P. Rómulo, it was decided to have the Philippines participate in the conference.
+Initially, the Magsaysay government appeared hesitant to send any delegation.
+Later, however, upon the advice of Ambassador Carlos P. Rómulo, it was decided to have the Philippines participate in the conference.
 Rómulo was asked to head the Philippine delegation.
-At the very outset indications were to the effect that the conference would promote the cause of neutralism as a third position in the current cold war between the capitalist bloc and the communist group.
+At the very outset, indications were to the effect that the conference would promote the cause of neutralism as a third position in the current Cold War between the capitalist bloc and the communist group.
 John Kotelawala, Prime Minister of Ceylon, however, broke the ice against neutralism.
-He was immediately joined by Rómulo, who categorically stated that his delegation believed that "a puppet is a puppet", no matter whether under a Western Power or an Oriental state.
+He was immediately joined by Rómulo, who categorically stated that his delegation believed that "a puppet is a puppet," no matter whether under a Western power or an Asian state.

-At one time in the course of the conference, Indian Prime Minister Jawaharlal Nehru acidly spoke against the SEATO.
-Quick to draw, Ambassador Rómulo delivered a stinging, eloquent retort that prompted Prime Minister Nehru to publicly apologize to the Philippine delegation.

-Records had it that the Philippine delegation ably represented the interests of the Philippines and, in the ultimate analysis, succeeded in turning the Bandung Conference into a victory against the plans of its socialist and neutralist delegates.
+In the course of the conference, Indian Prime Minister Jawaharlal Nehru acidly spoke against the SEATO.
+Ambassador Rómulo delivered a stinging, eloquent retort that prompted Prime Minister Nehru to publicly apologize to the Philippine delegation.
+According to their account, the Philippine delegation ably represented the interests of the Philippines and, in the ultimate analysis, succeeded in turning the Bandung Conference into a victory against the plans of its socialist and neutralist delegates.
+However, according to the final communique of the conference, communism as a threat in Asia was not mentioned.
+Instead, participating countries viewed colonialism, racialism, cultural suppression, discrimination, and nuclear weapons as regional threats.
+Solutions offered by the conference for these threats were less ideological, which namely include: